 This makes it a large publishing entity with diverse information you can devour, huge visitors attraction, more readership, and returnees.

-Daily news publishing firm, universities, think tank group and community, an advocacy group, and non-government organization operate multi-author blog.
+Daily news publishing firm, universities, think tank group and community, an advocacy group, and the non-government organization operates a multi-author blog.

 1. A multi-author blog has diverse information and content published daily; this helps generates lots of traffic, views, and increase in popularity.

 The result: readers will stick around for more information.